 What Is Instant Coffee?
 How Do You Make It?

-The classic beverage of the two, instant coffee, is for those who want a steaming cup of coffee in the mornings (or afternoons or evenings, we’re not judging) but don’t have the time to grind and roast the beans and then brew them.
+The classic beverage of the two, instant coffee, is for those who want a steaming cup of coffee in the mornings but don’t have the time to grind and brew them.

 Like instant espresso comes from real espresso, instant coffee is sourced from coffee beans.
-They are pre-brewed and then dehydrated via spray drying or freeze-drying.
+They are pre-brewed and then dehydrated via spray drying or a freeze-drying process.